345 Intelligence

 The Stress Harness

 25 runs.
 76 million rows.
 Zero failures.
-How I built the adversarial test that earns the right to call OIM production-ready.
+How I built the adversarial test that earns the right to call the OIM production-ready.

 Why DuckDB